atillatan/blog/_articles/Making-Enterprise-Angular-Project-step-by-step.md

 npm install moment --save
 ```

-Import the NgModule for each component you want to use:
+Import required modules, that you want to use
+in this example I want to use Material Modules

 Then modify your `app.module.ts` like this